LCAV/easy-dsp/docs-source/docs/getting-started.md

 ### Launch

-1. You first have to launch the Python daemon on your computer: `python code-server.py`;
+1. Launch the Python daemon on your computer: `python code-server.py`;
-2. Then you just have to open your browser and access `http://ip.of.the.board:8081`;
+2. Open your browser and access `http://ip.of.the.board:8081`;
-3. Using the buttons on the interface, you can easily start the C daemons on the board;
+3. Using the buttons on the interface, start the C daemons on the board;
-4. Finally you can write code:
+4. Finally write some code:
     - You can write code directly in the browser, where basics examples are provided;
     - Or you can write a Python script with your favorite editor and launch it like any Python script:

+            # The module browserinterface provides methods to access the audio streams in real-time,
+            # change the configuration, record audio, and create data visualizations in the browser
             import browserinterface
             import random